 MySQL dump -u username -h server -p <database name> <tablename> schema.sql

-What is the Need of MySQL Schema?
+What is the Need for MySQL Schema?

-Let’s see the various types of MySQL Schema available.
+Let’s see the various types given below.

 1. MySQL Workbench

 This is a working editing tool for visually designing schemas.
 They create a model of the database graphically.
 My DB Schema is created by default.
 It is an open-source RDBMS platform.
 You can go through Server status, Data import, and exports.
 You will see various schema objects necessary for the implementation in the database.
 They provide functionalities such as Data modeling, Server administration, and SQL development.

 2. Information Schemas in MySQL

 A data dictionary, alternatively known as a metadata repository, serves as an information source for all the tables, views, functions, and procedures in a database.
 They have only views, not tables, so there is no need for files associated with them.
 To retrieve from the information schema, the query required is:

 FROM information_schema. tables